- To stay updated on developments in relation to the International Workshop on HIV Transmission 2020, make sure you are signed up for our newsletter.

 - Provide a forum to discuss the various aspects of the transmission of HIV

-- Reflect on clinical achievements in the prevention of HIV transmission
+Understand key challenges in the development of immune mediated prevention of HIV transmission

 Reflect on pros and cons of the technologies currently employed to develop immune mediated prevention

 Identify differences between available animal models for HIV research